-Learn how to stop your emails from your BoothBook going into customers email spam/junk folders and ensure they are being delivered.
+Learn how to stop emails from your BoothBook going into yours or your customers email spam/junk folders and ensure they are being delivered.

 BoothBook notifies customers, admin and staff of booking and event information by sending out emails on your behalf, by sending on behalf of your email server.
 Some mail clients such as gmail or hotmail/outlook will not allow BoothBook to do this.

 Step 1: Check Your Email Address